-The Parish of Downton, and the Avon Valley landscape in which it sits, is characterised by chalk downlands and water meadows.
+The Parish of Downton, sitting in the Avon Valley landscape, is characterised by chalk downlands and water meadows.
 It is predominantly rural with a landscape developed over many centuries of human activity.
-Towards the southern end of the parish, the village of Downton, which straddles the River Avon, is an historic crossing point.
+The village of Downton, straddling the River Avon, is an historic crossing point towards the southern end of the parish, .

-Charlton All Saints to the north of the parish, and Standlynch to the east, are residential hamlets, and there are farms and scattered buildings within the rural area including the historic Trafalgar Park House.
+To the north of the parish is the residential hamlet of Charlton All Saints, and to the east of the parish is Standlynch, additionally there are farms and scattered buildings within the rural area including the historic Trafalgar Park House.

 This site will ease access to the many specific websites relating to Downton (see Links), and provides a summary of amenities, facilities and events all in one place.
 To ensure your Event gets included, use the “Contact Us” page.